02: Setting Up Your AI Development Environment

 Solutions:

-# Extensions view -> Search "php" -> Disable other PHP extensions
+# Check for conflicting extensions# Extensions view -> Search "php" -> Disable other PHP extensions

 # Reinstall VS Code if issues persist🧪 Verification Script Issues